 *of which 54 are official co-op members

 Vassar Haiti Project members make several trips a year to Haiti to purchase original Haitian artwork and to meet with our partners in Chermaitre, who include the local priest, the village school director, the women’s co-op, and the nurse and doctor of the Chermaitre-Fiervil Clinic, among many others.
 While there, we are committed to deepening our relationships with our partners while also forging new relationships with other organisations working in Haiti.
 Our days in Chermaitre are action-packed with meetings, focus groups, and children’s health and wellness measurements.
 These activities allow us to measure the progress of our initiatives and collaborate with our partners in creating strategies for the future.

 Vassar College students and U.S. volunteers have the opportunity to participate in these trips, exposing them to Haitian culture and give them the chance to widen their global perspective.

 VHP funds our five sustainable development initiatives in three major ways: (1) The sale of Haitian art and handcrafts, (2) Grants, and (3) Private donations.
 Our primary means of funding has been the sale of art: Through art auctions and sales in the U.S., VHP shares the splendours of Haitian culture and supports the welfare of hundreds of Haitian artists and artisans.

-Today, the Vassar Haiti Project (VHP) is a 501(c)(3) non-profit organization with more than 100 members and volunteers dedicated to supporting Haitian artists and the people of Chermaitre.
-We hope to share our story with the world, and that the world will help us start some good in Chermaitre.
+The Vassar Haiti Project was founded in 2001, and is a collaborative, all-volunteer organization.
+Today, it is recognised as a 501(c)(3) non-profit organization with over 100 members and volunteers dedicated to supporting Haitian artists and the people of Chermaitre.